Eternal life for $ 28: the man decided to freeze himself and his family in liquid nitrogen after death

 What happens if you do not pay taxes in the United States

-Mom from Michigan around the world is looking for shoes for her son: his foot is 40 cm long
+Michigan mom searches all over the world for shoes for her son: his foot is 40 cm long